Note: below is a revised version, with updated information, of an article that was first published November 18, 2016.

 While we are not affiliated with this program officially, we see it as value for parents to know, access and learn about.
 This goes especially for parents of children who may not have been able to attend paid-for preschool or daycare programs.
 Extra support may be available for your children.
 Be sure to look into your options.

-While these are just some of the services available to parents of early childhood learners, we encourage you to explore more!
+While the above are just some of the options available to parents of early childhood learners, we encourage you to explore more!
 These are made to be taken advantage of and used, so why not benefit from them?

 Use this link to get started on your further research :